godwinnwalozie/godwinnwalozie/README.md

 ## Hi, I'm Godwin! 🙋🏻‍♂️ 🇳🇬 , but my friends call me Mazi 😁

 ## 👀 How I See Myself
-Agile, detailed oriented, voracious learner 💪🏾, a knack for numbers 🔢, tech savvy 👾, change champion, sales - business operations leader and a great sense of humour.
+Agile, detailed oriented, voracious learner, a knack for numbers, tech savvy, change champion, sales - business operations leader and a great sense of humour.

 ## 🚀🔥 My Passion
 Passion = People + Data Science + Tools + Processes

 I enjoy working with people, in operations, strategy, with data, with tools, on tranformational projects, with Data Science, open source, digital products, exploration, manipulation and predictive analysis with supervised models- Sklearn 😀

-## 💪💼 My Expereince
+## 💪🏾💼 My Expereince
 Iver 12 years of combined work experience in the consulting,B2B IT SaaS Industry .
 Have held progressive roles in Sales - Business Operations, Revenue Operations, Data and Business Intelligence and Strategy.
 As a trutsted advisor in operations, I have maneged average $35m a quarter revenue forcast to target, suppoting and providing business and analytical driven insights to support GTM strategy executions and growth.
 I have spearheaded various transformational projects that impacted positively on business performance, cultural effectiveness and process agility.